Eugène de Mazenod: Refugee

 Eugène de Mazenod was born on 1 August 1782 and baptized the following day in the Église de la Madeleine in Aix-en-Provence.
 His father, Charles Antoine de Mazenod, was one of the Presidents of the Court of Finances, and his mother was Marie Rose Joannis.
 Eugène began his schooling at the College Bourbon, but it was interrupted by the events of the French Revolution.
 With the approach of the French revolutionary forces, the family fled to Italy.

 Eugène became a boarder at the College of Nobles in Turin (Piedmont), but a move to Venice meant the end to formal schooling.
 With their money running out, Eugène's father sought various employment, none of which were successful.
 His mother and sister returned to France and eventually seeking a divorce to be able to regain their seized property.
 Eugène was fortunate to be welcomed by the Zinelli family in Venice.
 One of their sons, the priest Bartolo Zinelli, took special care of Eugène and saw to his education in the well-provided family library where the young adolescent spent many hours each day.
 Don Bartolo was a major influence in the human, academic and spiritual development of Eugène.

 Once again the French army chased the émigrés from Venice, forcing Eugène and his father and two uncles to seek refuge in Naples for less than a year, and finally to flee to Palermo in Sicily, where Eugène was invited to become part of the household of the Duke and Duchess of Cannizaro as a companion to their two sons.
-Being part of the high society of Sicily became the opportunity for Eugène to rediscover his noble origins and to live a lavish style of life.
-He took to himself the title of 'Comte' ("Count") de Mazenod, did all the courtly things, and dreamed of a bright future.
+He took to himself the title of 'Comte' ("Count") de Mazenod and enjoyed living a noble lifestyle.